There was a confluence of events, without which we would not have fast fashion and its multitude of problems:

 The Real Question about Fast Fashion

-Imagine two factories in Dhaka: one employs 1000 people in substandard conditions, the second employs 10 people in fair (and often empowering) conditions.
+Imagine two factories in Dhaka: one employs 1000 people in substandard conditions, the second employs ten people in fair (and often empowering) conditions.
 Do you give your money to the first company, plus a donation to an organization working to establish unions that may one day have an effect?
-Or do you give that same total amount of money to the second company so that they may, over time, hire those 1000 people instead?
+Or do you give that same total amount of money to the second company so that they may grow enough to hire those 1000 people instead?
 Personally, I vote for company number two.
 By supporting what already works, you are directly voting with your dollar for the world you want to live in.

 How Can I Be Sure I’m Making the Right Choice?

-The sad truth is that the current market (fast fashion) is full of the exploitation of oppressed people.
-I had every intention of linking lists of clothing brands that use sweatshops, or have been implicated directly in disasters, so that you may avoid them.
-Unfortunately, there’s just too many – list after list of popular brands that have either allowed or incentivized atrocities against other human beings.
-But there’s an easy way to know, to understand whether or not the person who made your jeans or t-shirt or dress were paid and treated fairly: how much does it cost?
+The sad truth is that manufacturing is full of the exploitation of oppressed people.
+I had every intention of linking lists of clothing brands that use sweatshops so that you may avoid them.
+Unfortunately, there’s just too many.
+List after list of popular brands that have either allowed or incentivized atrocities against other human beings.
+But there’s an easy way to know whether or not the person who made your jeans or t-shirt or dress were paid and treated fairly: how much does it cost?
 A higher cost may not guarantee a fair supply chain, but I can assure you, if you’re only paying $20 for that sweater, someone else, someone with a name and a family and hope, has paid the rest.